rsmp-nordic/core_v4/docs/pages/streams.md

 ### Attributes
 The set of attributes to include in status updates.
 For each attribute:
 - Type: Live (Send on Change), Lazy (send when other attributes change)
 - Aggregation: off, count, average, median, max, min.
-Requires update rate.
+Aggration is done according to the key interval.

 ### Key Interval
 Interval to send full updates, which are retained on the broker.